SaraMWillis/HPC_Examples/PBS_Array_Jobs/Sample_Array_Input_Parameters/Sample_Array_Input_Parameters_Walkthrough.md

 # Walkthrough

-Sample_Array_Input_Parameters shows how to feed parameters to different subjobs in an array by pulling them from an imput file.
+Sample_Array_Input_Parameters shows how to feed parameters to different subjobs in an array by pulling them from an input file.

 ## What problem does this help fix?